-Sahar Shiralian is an associate practicing in the firm’s employment and labor group.
-Sahar represents clients in actions alleging race, age, sex, sexual orientation, and disability discrimination, sexual harassment, wrongful termination in violation of public policy, whistleblower retaliation, and violations of the Fair Labor Standards Act and California wage and hour regulations.
-Sahar’s employment litigation experience includes both single-plaintiff and class action claims, including PAGA lawsuits.
-Sahar has defended and worked with a variety of clients, including Fortune 500 and small businesses, private and public companies, entertainment and corporate clients, celebrities, and high-net-worth individuals.
-Her practice also covers providing advice and counsel with respect to employee relations, hiring, employee separation, internal investigations, general compliance with state and federal employment and labor laws, wage and hour audits, and workplace safety matters (which recently includes COVID-19 compliance).
-Her practice also focuses on transactional aspects of employment law such as drafting employee handbooks, personnel policies, confidentiality and nondisclosure agreements, and other types of employment agreements.
-In addition, she has experience in providing due diligence support in corporate acquisition and merger transactions.
+Sahar Shiralian is an associate in the employment and labor group.
+Sahar represents clients in disputes related to race, age, or sexual orientation discrimination, disability discrimination, sexual harassment, wrongful termination in violation of public policy, whistleblower retaliation, and violations of the Fair Labor Standards Act and California wage and hour regulations.
+Sahar has defended and worked with a variety of clients, including Fortune 500 and small businesses, private and public companies, entertainment and corporate clients, hospitality clients, and high-net-worth individuals.
+Her employment litigation experience includes both single-plaintiff and class action claims, including PAGA lawsuits.

 Sahar also advises on employee relations, hiring, employee separation, internal investigations, wage and hour audits, and workplace safety matters (including COVID-19 compliance).
 She assists with drafting employee handbooks, personnel policies, confidentiality and nondisclosure agreements, and other types of employment agreements, and she has experience in providing due diligence support in mergers and acquisitions.